Remember, XOR stands for "exclusive or," and for each gate if the input consists of a single and a single then the output is otherwise the output is .

 Logic gates are used by computers to perform all sorts of operations, but designing the circuits can be tricky.
 We'll tackle addition of numbers (which requires many gates) in a later quiz, but for now let's consider a simpler problem:

-We would like a machine that takes three inputs and and returns 1 if and only if all the inputs are 1.
+We would like a machine that takes three inputs A, B, and C and returns 1 if and only if all the inputs are 1.

 This can be done with two logic gates that are identical.
 Which type of logic gate works?